-5. Use A Power Auger
+5. Use A Power, Auger

 A power auger is another tool that can take care of blockages that occur further down the drain.
 A 50-foot or 75-foot power auger is perfect for cutting through huge lumps of mass building over time, deep in the pipes.

 After the preventive measures of wearing gloves and keeping towels handy, plug in the power auger and feed the wire cable down the drainpipe.
-Depending on the model you buy, it can have foot pedals for powering the blades while you maneuver the cable further in the pipes.
+Depending on the model you buy, it can have foot pedals for powering the blades while you manoeuvre the cable further in the pipes.

 6. Consult A Professional